 We use both telephone triage to strictly screen for any suspicious symptoms.
 If we suspect anything in either your triage call or our examination that requires further investigation, we have a large network of specialist clinicians to refer you to, including Specialist Medical Physicians, Respiratory consultants, GPs, Psychiatrists, Sports and Exercise Medicine Consultants.

-Should we establish that you would benefit from Speech and Language therapy, Occupational Therapy, Psychotherapy or any other allied health professionals, we have a network of specialised professionals to refer you to.
+Should we establish that you would benefit from a Sports Doctor, GP, Dietician, Speech and Language therapy, Occupational Therapy, Psychotherapist or any other allied health professionals, we have a network of specialised professionals to refer you to.

 At the core of our value system we want to understand our patient’s concerns, experiences, and help manage their symptoms and comorbidities, referring patients as needed.
 Our objective is to help solve every problem in the complex puzzle that Long COVID can be, with a multidisciplinary patient-centric approach.